Many people ask, “What are the benefits of becoming a U.S. citizen?”

-Some people believe that the U.S. court system is harder on non-US citizens, and non-citizen immigrants.
-They also think that permanent residents have fewer options when it come to accepting a plea bargain or doing jail time or agreeing to community service.
+Some people believe that the U.S. court system is harder on non-US citizens and non-citizen immigrants.
+They also think that permanent residents have fewer options when it comes to accepting a plea bargain or doing jail time or agreeing to community service.

 Also, certain actions such as voting in a federal election without proper documentation will prevent you from becoming a United States citizen.

-3. It less expensive in the long run
+3. Less expensive in the long run – cost for Naturalization